Places Visited New Delhi - Agra - Jaipur - Chandigarh - Shimla Tour Id : IN - 22

 Fringed by the rugged Aravali Hills, Jaipur is the capital and largest city in India’s northern state of Rajasthan.
 This city is famed for being India’s first planned city featuring a multitude of pink terracotta buildings within the walled historic centre, earning it the nickname, ‘The Pink City’.
 Jaipur falls within the Golden Triangle, a popular tourist circuit, which includes Delhi, Jaipur and Agra, and serves as a gateway to the neighbouring desert cities of Jaisalmer and Jodhpur.
 This colourful city is a combination of tradition and modernity and offers visitors vibrant bazaars, lavish palaces and ancient temples.
 The salmon-hued old city is home to the opulent City Palace, encompassing an impressive assortment of palatial structures, sprawling gardens, courtyards and buildings.
 Do not miss the fairy-tale splendour of the Amber Fort, set against the backdrop of the arid landscape.

-After breakfast, leave with the private chauffeur driven vehicle Jaipur (approx. 235 kms/ 06 hours’ drive) with a stop at Fatehpur Sikri.
+After breakfast, leave with the private chauffeur driven vehicle Jaipur (approx. 235 kms/ 06 hours’ drive)

 Arrive Jaipur in the afternoon and check-in at the hotel.